Sarcastic fringehead: Appearance

-Sarcastic fringeheads can be up to 30 cm long, elegant and slender, and are mostly scaleless with great pectoral fins and reduced pelvic fins.
+Sarcastic fringeheads can be up to 30 cm long, and are mostly scaleless with great pectoral fins and reduced pelvic fins.
+Usually there are pale spots or patches on the cheeks.
+Males have a series of eye‑like markings on the spiny portion of the dorsal fin; each spot shows a vivid metallic blue centre bordered by a golden yellowish ring.
 The swimming movements of these fish mainly consist of short, dart-like movements.
 Their body coloration varies from warm brown to gray with a blotchy appearance.

 Male sarcastic fringeheads are distinguished by their extremely wide mouth gape, which, when open, may be as much as four times its size when closed.
 The interior of the mouth is brightly colored, with yellow at the posterior, which is hypothesized to amplify its display.
-Additionally, properties in their buccopalatal membrane give them a green fluorescent appearance.
+Additionally, the buccopalatal membranes exhibit green fluorescence.

 Similar species

-The Long-jawed Mudsucker (Gillichthys mirabilis), a similar species, also displays gaping behavior and elongated maxillae, indicating convergent evolution related to shelter defense strategies.
-Out of the three fringehead species (Sarcastic, Onespot, and Yellowfin), the sarcastic fringehead is the most aggressive.
+The longjaw mudsucker (Gillichthys mirabilis), a similar species, also displays gaping behavior and elongated maxillae, indicating convergent evolution related to shelter defense strategies.
+Out of the three fringehead species (sarcastic, onespot, and yellowfin) in US waters, the sarcastic fringehead is the most aggressive.
 The jaw mechanics of Neoclinus blanchardi are similar to those of the extinct ichthyodectiform Dugaldia emmilta, indicating a shared evolutionary adaptation for maximizing mouth gape through lateral jaw movements.